VladimirYalumov/log_consumer/README.md

         "second_num": 2
     }'
 </pre>
-And watch the result in the same mongo client?
+And watch the result in the same mongo client)

 Configs
 in the block config (if you use my environment) you can't change anything